Health Coverage Fosters Child Well-being

 PCAT encourages anyone who believes in strengthening families and communities to go to TJC’s website for more information about the TennCare disenrollments and how to support upcoming efforts to reverse them.
 (PCAT will be calling on our supporters and community partners to do the same.
 The health and well-being of Tennessee’s children depends on advocates staying informed and speaking up.

-Kristen Rector is the President & CEO of Prevent Child Abuse Tennessee (PCAT).
+Kristen Davis is the President & CEO of Prevent Child Abuse Tennessee (PCAT).